gendronb/locate-m/README.md

 ### `locate-m(Line, Measure, Dimension_Name)`

-Locates a feature along a line by using measures (eg. timestamp) stored as additional properties ("dimensions") of that line.
-These dimensions must follow Mapbox's `geojson-coordinateProperties` proposal (https://github.com/mapbox/geojson-coordinate-properties).
+Locates a feature along a line by using measures (eg. timestamp) stored in an additional property ("dimension") of the line.
+The "dimension" must follow Mapbox's `geojson-coordinateProperties` proposal (https://github.com/mapbox/geojson-coordinate-properties).
 Similar to `LocateFeaturesAlongRoutes` in ArcGIS, but one measure at a time.

 ### Use Cases